sn82978/sn82978.github.io/README.md

 # Welcome to my Personal Site!

 ## Introduction
 I started making this site to explore web development.
-The site started off with pure HTML and some CSS, but I later began developing it over the summer with React.
+The site started off with pure HTML and some CSS, but I later began developing it over the summer with React, exploring different types of components.

 ## What's it made of?
 I made this site using React+Vite, JavaScript XML, and CSS.
-If you look through it, the primary components at play here are the site's background based on the first Matrix movie (see the source code in ```MatrixBackground.jsx```), the footer and header (```Footer.jsx``` and ```Header.jsx```), and the Nav bar (```Navigation.jsx```).
-The Matrix background took the most time for me since I had to figure out how to align the numbers correctly and later decided I wanted to make the falling characters variable.
+The site is modeled on Spotify's UI.
+Why?
+I am a huge music nerd, and I adore Spotify's UI.
+Moreover, I thought it would be fun to use the Spotify Artist's page to showcase my work since--if you think about it--computer programmers are arists in their own way :)

+### Navigation
+"Resume," "Projects," "CV," BORING!
+What about Discography?
+Your work throughout your career is your discography!
+Your projects are albums are your silly off-hand programs are singles!
+This thought made me decide to reformat my navbar to reflect playlists on Spotify, the way that they showcase arists' work.
+Also, having weird names in the navbar makes you want to explore more, too :)

 ## Additions
-This website is far from done, some things I want to implement in the future are:
-- Better organization, right now all my pages are in src and not all the files in the components directory are components.
-Additionally, I have one massive CSS file that holds all the styling for all the pages on the site, I want to make my CSS file modular similar to what I did in my latest site [Boiling Bad](https://sn82978.github.io/BOILING-BAD/).
-- Make a Personal page, something to showcase my personality and interests further than my homepage's blurb.
-- Add more silly features, such as a red pill-blue pill easter egg to make the site more interesting.
+My friends know that I always start making changes to this site when it's finals and changes I make are always related to the UI.
+This is the third change to the UI that I have been in the life of this website, so, this site is very much living and is going to have more changes!
+Here are some things I am planning to implement:
+- Modularized CSS files, similar to what I did in Boiling Bad
+- Easter eggs!
+The play button, Create, and three dots can do something, I have not yet decided what they will do, through
-- Integrate a CV into my website rather than just the clickable resume in the navigation bar.
+- Change "Popular Tracks" to something interesting rather than just something that could be the footer.
+- Delete Projects.jsx and Research.jsx?
+(Not sure if I will do this, these contains a lot of writing that I did)